virtualizebrief/collection/igel/readme.md

-# Igel thin client management platform
+# Igel
 |[Igel company info](https://igel.com) :arrow_upper_right:|
 ---|
+What is Igel?
+Thin client management platform.

 ### About profiles
 An Igel profile is a predefined configuration that can be assigned to managed devices across the globe.
 Profiles can be used to: